-Here you’ll find advice on collecting, storing and deleting the personal data you’ve been encouraged to obtain.
+Here you’ll find advice on collecting, storing, sharing and deleting the personal data you’ve been asked to obtain.

 This guidance is designed for those who have limited experience of collecting and retaining personal data for business purposes.

-- Are we allowed under data protection law to collect personal data from our customers as part of a contact tracing scheme?
+- What should we consider under data protection law if we collect personal data from our customers as part of a contact tracing scheme?